-TKDL has also been able to set international specifications and standards for setting up of TK databases based on TKDL specifications.
-This was adopted in 2003 by the Committee in fifth session of the Intergovernmental Committee (IGC) of WIPO on Intellectual Property and Genetic Resources, Traditional Knowledge and Expression of folklore.
+TKDL has also set international specifications and standards for setting up of TK databases based on TKDL specifications.
+This was adopted in 2003 by the Committee in fifth session of the Intergovernmental Committee (IGC) of World Intellectual Property Organization (WIPO) on Intellectual Property and Genetic Resources, Traditional Knowledge and Expression of folklore.

 TKDL technology integrates diverse disciplines such as Ayurveda, Unani, Siddha, Sowa Rigpa and Yoga, and languages such as Sanskrit, Arabic, Urdu, Persian, Tamil, English, Japanese, Spanish, French, German, and traditional knowledge with modern science & modern medicine.
 Currently, TKDL contains information from books of Indian Systems of Medicine, which are available in open domain and can be sourced by any individual/organization at national/ international level.
 TKDL is an innovative tool that acts as a bridge between these books (prior art) and patent examiners.